Spousal Maintenance (Alimony)

 - How the marital property was allocated.

-One of the threshold issues in determining whether maintenance is appropriate is whether the spouse seeking maintenance can obtain and maintain employment to support themselves and their children.
-Therefore, if you are claiming maintenance, it is extremely important to determine your actual employability in this employment market.
-Even if you are highly educated and previously had a great job, you might find it nearly impossible to obtain and maintain appropriate employment if you left the labor market six years ago to stay home and raise your children.
-In this case, maintenance might be very appropriate.
+One of the main issues in determining whether spousal maintenance is appropriate is whether the spouse seeking maintenance can obtain and maintain employment to support themselves and their children.
+Therefore, if you are seeking maintenance, it is important to determine your employability in the current market.
+Even if you are highly educated and previously had a great job, you might find it difficult to obtain and maintain employment if you left the labor market six years ago to stay home and raise your children.
+In this case, maintenance would be very appropriate.
+The expert spousal maintenance attorneys at Divorce Matters will be able to guide you through this process and help determine your employability, as well as if you are likely to be granted spousal maintenance.

-Once it is determined that you are entitled to maintenance, the next issue is the amount and duration.
-The amount will be determined by your ability to obtain and maintain some type of employment and meet your reasonable needs.
+Once it is determined that you will get spousal maintenance, the next issue is the amount and the duration.
+The amount will be determined by your ability to obtain and maintain some type of employment and meet your reasonable needs, just like the granting of spousal maintenance was determined.
 The duration, however, can be based on a number of factors.
 If you have young children, maintenance might continue until all of the children are in school full time.
 Or, if you need additional education or training to obtain employment, maintenance might be awarded for the time necessary to get additional education and training.
 If you have health problems that prevent you from working and you were involved in a long-term marriage, you might be entitled to maintenance for life.

-In addition, once maintenance is awarded by the court, it can be modified.
-Therefore, if either party has undergone a change in circumstances, one of them can request the court to modify the maintenance award.
+An attorney’s assistance is also important because once spousal maintenance has been officially awarded by the court, it can be modified.
+This means that if either party has had a change in circumstances, one of them can request the court to modify the maintenance that had been awarded.

 Supporting vs. Dependent Spouse

-The amount of time it is likely to take a dependent spouse to become self-supporting is also factored into the decision regarding how much maintenance is paid and for what period of time it is paid.
-In most spousal arrangements, maintenance terminates upon the death of either spouse and at such time as the dependent spouse re-marries.
+The amount of time it is likely to take a dependent spouse to become self-supporting is factored into the decision regarding how much maintenance is paid and for what period of time it is paid.

 Negotiation and Mediation

-Maintenance is something that is usually worked out through negotiation between the parties (with or without their divorce attorneys) or by mediation, and a great deal of discretion is allowed.
-For instance, in the case of a long-term marriage of 30 years, where one spouse has been the primary breadwinner the majority of the time, maintenance could conceivably continue for many years, if not life.
-If on the other hand, a couple has only been married 3 years, maintenance may not be agreed to at all, or it may be of very short duration.
+Maintenance is something that is usually worked out through negotiation between the parties or by mediation.
+This usually means that a great deal of discretion is allowed.
+For example, in the case of a long-term marriage, where one spouse has been the primary breadwinner, spousal maintenance could continue for many years, if not life.
+On the other hand, if the couple has only been married a short time, maintenance might not be agreed upon at all during mediation or payments may continue for a very short time.

-If spousal maintenance is to be an issue, as it would be in the case of a stay-at-home parent, the parties usually agree to a temporary maintenance amount to be paid by the supporting spouse while the divorce proceeding takes place.
-This assures that the mother of young children at home, for example, is still able to pay for her ordinary living expenses.
+If spousal maintenance is something that will be negotiated, as it would be in the case of a stay-at-home parent, the parties will usually agree to a temporary maintenance amount that will be paid by the supporting spouse while the divorce proceedings are taking place.
+This is so that the parent staying home with the children will have enough money to support both themselves and the children.

 Call Divorce Matters® today at (720) 542-6142 to schedule an appointment with one of our attorneys.

-If the court has ordered you to pay spousal maintenance and you haven’t been paying, then it is possible for your ex-spouse to file garnishment paperwork with the court.
-Once approved, money would be taken out of your paycheck and paid in accordance with the court order.
-There is a limit as to how much money can be garnished from your paycheck.
+If the court has ordered you to pay spousal maintenance and you have not been paying, then your ex-spouse can file paperwork that will allow the court to garnish your wages.
+Once this paperwork is approved, money would be taken directly out of your paycheck to pay the required spousal maintenance.
+However, there is a limit as to how much money can be taken directly from your paycheck.
+To find out this exact amount, you should consult an attorney.

-While a divorce case is pending, the court can impose temporary orders regarding finances and child support.
-In some cases, the court will also order temporary spousal maintenance.
+While a divorce case is pending, the court can impose temporary orders regarding spousal maintenance and child support.
+This means that spousal maintenance can be ordered to be paid before the divorce is final.

-Under Colorado law, the maintenance you pay reduces your overall income and increases your ex’s overall income for the child support calculation.
+Under Colorado law, the spousal maintenance you pay reduces your overall income and increases your ex’s overall income.
+This means that, for child support calculations, you will have lower income and therefore, lower child support payments.